 2. Many Credit Counsellors are Certified Professionals

-When you enter a DCP with a reputable, non-profit credit counselling agency, you’ll be working with certified credit counsellors, not just phone operators.
-Look for certification by the Association for Financial Counselling & Planning Education (AFCPE), which ensures a counsellor has been rigorously trained and certified to meet the highest standards.
-These certified counsellors will also give you valuable money management skills that will help you move forward with your financial goals following the successful completion of your DCP.
+When you enter a DCP with a reputable, non-profit credit counselling agency, you’ll be working with a certified Credit Counsellor, not just phone operators.
+Look for certifications by the Association for Financial Counselling & Planning Education (AFCPE), which ensures a Counsellor has been rigorously trained and certified to meet the highest standards.
+These certified Credit Counsellors will also give you valuable money management skills that will help you move forward with your financial goals following the successful completion of your DCP.

 3. Bankruptcy Remains an Option

-A debt consolidation program is preferred over bankruptcy for many reasons.
-Bankruptcy completely kills your credit, keeps it that way for seven years, and makes it extremely difficult to rebuild.
+A Debt Consolidation Program is preferable over bankruptcy for many reasons.
+Bankruptcy completely kills your credit, keeps it that way for six years, and makes it extremely difficult to rebuild.
 It also takes non-exempt assets, such as RRSP contributions and tax refunds, and seizes any equity you have in your home.
 However, some people worry they won’t be able to afford the monthly payments through a DCP, so they think bankruptcy is their only option.
-The good news is if you enter a DCP and find yourself unable to make your monthly DCP payments, you can still file for insolvency, whether that's filing a consumer proposal or bankruptcy.
-If you can salvage your credit a bit, you might as well start with a DCP, and if that doesn't work, you can always look at bankruptcy as an alternative option.
+The good news is if you enter a DCP and find yourself unable to make your monthly DCP payments, you can still file for bankruptcy.
+If you can salvage your credit a bit, you might as well start with a DCP, and if that doesn't work out, you can always look at bankruptcy as an alternative option.

 4. There Are No Loans Involved

-A debt consolidation program is not the same as a debt consolidation loan, which involves taking out a loan to pay off your debts, generally through a bank, credit union, or finance company.
+A Debt Consolidation Program is not the same as a debt consolidation loan, which involves taking out a loan to pay off your debts, generally through a bank, credit union, or finance company.
 So rather than paying numerous loans of varying sizes and at various interest rates to any number of creditors, you would use the debt consolidation loan to pay off all your creditors, and then just focus on paying off the one large debt consolidation loan at a single interest rate to the one lending institution that gave you the loan.
 With a DCP, however, there are no loans involved.
-You simply send your money to the non-profit credit counselling agency managing your DCP, then they disperse it to each of your creditors until all your loans are completely paid off.
+You simply send your money to the non-profit credit counselling agency managing your DCP, then they disperse it to each of your creditors until all your debts are completely paid off.

 5. Secured Debt is Not Included

 A DCP combines unsecured debts, which includes credit cards, lines of credit, utility bills, payday loans—basically debt not tied to an asset, like a house or a car, that can be seized in case you don't make your payments.
 Secured debt, on the other hand, is tied to a specific piece of property, which can be reclaimed if payments aren’t made.
 This includes mortgages and car loans, and these cannot be included in a DCP.
 Instead, the DCP makes your unsecured debts much more manageable, improving your ability to continue paying your secured debts in a timely manner.
-And keep in mind that home and auto loans generally have much lower interest rates, so in some cases you’re better off not including them.
+And keep in mind that home and auto loans generally have much lower interest rates than unsecured debts, like credit cards.

 6. Not All Agencies (or DCPs) Are Created Equally

-Non-profit credit counselling agencies offering DCPs range in quality, as well as the types of perks they include in their programs.
-For example, at Credit Canada we offer free credit building once you've successfully completed our Debt Consolidation Program, and in some cases, an unsecured credit card as well.
-Our counsellors also check in with their clients to make sure their budgets are working for them, and to help make any necessary adjustments.
+Non-profit credit counselling agencies offering DCPs or debt management programs range in quality, as well as the types of perks they include in their programs.
+For example, at Credit Canada, we offer free credit building help once you've successfully completed our Debt Consolidation Program, and in some cases, an unsecured credit card as well.
+Our Counsellors also check in with their clients to make sure their budgets are working for them, and if not, help make any necessary adjustments.